A Simple (But Comprehensive) Local SEO Guide to Improve Your Local Rankings

 What is a Google business page?

-Google My Business (abbreviated to GMB) is a free tool for businesses to manage their online presence across Google, for both search results and map listings.
+Google Business Profile (abbreviated to GBP) is a free tool for businesses to manage their online presence across Google, for both search results and map listings.

 By verifying and updating your key business information, you can help potential customers find your premises and tell them any important information they need to know.

-To get your business showing on GMB, you need to get it verified through snail mail.
+To get your business showing on GBP, you need to get it verified through snail mail.
 Sorry! ?

 Why such an old school method?